Solar panels floating on water are a beautiful solution to two problems

 Floating solar panels not only save land, but also saving water.
 Hot, dry parts of India and the United States often face serious water shortages, a problem exacerbated by due evapouration.
 To combat this problem, researchers have developed an interlocking floating system that stems evaporation by covering the water’s surface.
 India has already developed systems that straddle canals, and now plans to build floating solar panel systems on larger bodies of water.

 Solar panels do pose some interesting design challenges.
 For a start, they obviously have to be waterproof.
 If they are going to be located on a reservoir, then it also needs to be ensured that nothing leaches from the solar panels into the water.
 The solar panels have to be accessible for cleaning and maintenance via floating walkways.
 The undulation of water influences the direction that the solar panels are facing, which interferes with generation.
-To prevent undulation that would interfere with the generation of , floating solar panels have to be anchored tightly — either to the land next to the water, or under the water itself.
+To prevent undulation that would interfere with the generation of energy, floating solar panels have to be anchored tightly — either to the land next to the water, or under the water itself.

 There are concerns too, about the impact that floating solar panels would have on wildlife in the water.
 Shading from the solar panels will reduce the amount of algal blooms, which could either be a blessing or a curse depending on the specific local situation.
 Excessive algae kills water life, but a low level of algae is a useful source of food.
 Most floating solar panels seem to be destined for man made reservoirs or other locations that will have little ecological drawback, such as wastewater ponds.